Class Schedules and Catalog Background Image

 Each semester's class schedule lists the deadlines for dropping standard full-semester and short-term classes.

-Prior to the start of the class, students have the option to be placed on a wait list for full sections.
-The last day students can add themselves to a wait list is the Saturday before the start of the class.
+Prior to the start of the class, students have the option to be placed on a waitlist for full sections.
+The last day for students to add themselves to a waitlist is the Saturday before the first day of class.
 Students will be auto-registered daily until the Sunday before the first day of classes.
-Information regarding success, payment required, and problems will be communicated to students via email.
+Information regarding successful enrollment, required payment, and any problems will be communicated to students via email.

 If not auto-registered, waitlisted students (along with all registered students) are required to attend the first meeting of the class.
-If registered students are not present or other students decide to withdraw from the class, the instructor may allow students from the wait list to register.
-The instructor issues those students a permission number to use for adding the class on SURF.
+If registered students are not present or if other students decide to withdraw from the class, the instructor may allow students from the waitlist to register.
+The instructor will issue those students a permission number to use for adding the class on SURF.

-Students who wish to waitlist online courses should select wait list and contact the instructor via email once the class begins to inquire about possible openings.
+Students who wish to waitlist for online courses should select to be added to the waitlist and contact the instructor via email once the class begins to inquire about possible openings.

-Classes for which a student is waitlisted do not count as official registration and may not be used to fulfill registration requirements toward financial aid or verification of registration.
+Classes for which a student is waitlisted do not count as official registration and may not be used to fulfill registration requirements for financial aid or verification of registration.

 Campus Locations